 - 2.2.
 On March 10, 2011, Vladimir Reséndiz was removed from his ministry in the minor seminary in Venezuela and from pastoral work with minors.

 - 2.3.
-On March 18, 2011, he was removed from all priestly ministry after being questioned by his religious superior.
+On March 18, 2011, he was removed from all active priestly ministry after being questioned by his religious superior.
+He admitted to also abusing another minor outside of Italy.
+(1)

 - 2.4.
 On June 27, 2011, after collecting the necessary information, the Legionaries of Christ presented the case of Vladimir Reséndiz to the Congregation for the Doctrine of the Faith.